Instrument/emotobooth/README.md

 ## Known Issues

-* Adding files to the /in folder that are the same name as something already in the folder, will cause blank photos to be generated, please make sure to only place uniquely named photos into this directory
+* Adding files to the `/in` folder that are the same name as something already in the folder will cause blank photos to be generated.
+Please make sure to only place _uniquely named photos_ into this directory.